Konkani language agitation: Karnataka and Kerala

 The struggle for Konkani in Goa, did not go unnoticed in Canara and Travancore.
 The Konkani speakers in Canara (currently Uttara Kannada, Udupi and Dakshina Kannada) and Travancore (currently Cochin and Ernakulam), inspired by the writings of Shenoi Goembab were getting increasingly aware on the issue of mother tongue.

 The first public pro-Konkani gathering was held outside Goa and by non Goan Konkanis.
 In 1939, the All India Konkani Parishad was founded by the efforts of Manjunath Shanbhag and the first session was held.
-This was followed by the second session at Udupi organised by Dr. T.M.A.
+This was followed by the second session at Udupi organised by T.M.A.
 Pai.
 The liberation and subsequent statehood of Goa bolstered Konkani's status in Karnataka.
 In 1962, the Konkani Bhasha Prachar Sabha, Cochin, took up the issue of inclusion of Konkani in the Eighth schedule with the Government of India and the Linguistic Minorities Commission.
 In 1976, the Konkani Bhasha Mandali was founded at Mangalore enhance the status of Konkani in the state.
 In 1994, the Government of Karnataka founded the Karnataka Konkani Sahitya Academy at Mangalore to propagate Konkani literature.
 The first Vishwa Konkani Sammelan was held in Mangalore in 1995 wherein 5,000 delegated from 75 centres from India, the middle east, the US, UK, etc. participated.

 In 2005, the foundation was laid for a World Konkani Centre to further the cause of Konkani on a global scale.
-From the academic year 2007-2008 Konkani has become an optional subject in the schools of Karnataka.
+From the academic year 2007–2008, Konkani has become an optional subject in the schools of Karnataka.